tommasorigon/LSBP/Tutorial/tutorial.md

-In this tutorial we describe the steps for obtaining the results of the application of the paper [Rigon and Durante, 2017](), in order to make them fully reproducible.
+In this tutorial we describe the steps for obtaining the results of the epidemiology application of Section 4 of the paper [Rigon and Durante, 2017](), in order to make them fully reproducible.

 All the analyses are performed with a **MacBook Air (OS X Sierra, version 10.12.6)**, using a R version **3.4.1**.
+Notice that matrix decompositions involved in this code might differ across operating systems.

-Also, the chunk of code below require the installation of the `LSBP` R package, available in this repository.
+The code described below requires the installation of the `LSBP` R package, available in this repository.
 See the [README](https://github.com/tommasorigon/LSBP/blob/master/README.md) for instructions on the installation.

 As a preliminary step, we load on a clean the environment all the required libraries.